WHAT IS A VULNERABLE SPECIES?

-A vulnerable species is any kind of species that is at risk of becoming extinct.
-Often species are vulnerable because they lose their homes.
-Vulnerable species are those that have a steady drop in population over time.
-Finally, these species will likely become endangered or extinct if threats to their survival aren’t fixed.
+A vulnerable species is any kind of species that is at risk of becoming endangered, and eventually extinct.
+Often, species are vulnerable because they have lost their homes.
+Vulnerable species have a steady drop in population over time.
+These species need the circumstances threatening its survival and reproduction to improve.

-WHAT IS THE DIFFERENCE BETWEEN ENDANGERED AND VULNERABLE SPECIES?
+WHAT IS THE DIFFERENCE BETWEEN VULNERABLE, ENDANGERED, AND EXTINCT SPECIES?

-Endangered Species- any organism that is at a very high risk of becoming extinct.
-Endangered species can go extinct after a few years
+- Endangered Species: Any organism that is at a very high risk of becoming extinct.

 CRITERIA FOR DEFINING A SPECIES AS VULNERABLE

 The International Union for the Conservation of Nature (IUCN) has a list of things known to make a species vulnerable.
-Species must meet the following requirements before they are “vulnerable.”
+Species must meet one of the following requirements to be considered “vulnerable.”
 (Research from National Geographic)

 Population Reduction Rate

-When the population of a species declines by 30% and the cause is not known, the species is vulnerable.
-For example, if there are 4000 bears in a forest and the number declines to 2800 from a new disease, the bears are “vulnerable.”
+- When the population of a species declines by 30% or more, the species is considered vulnerable.
+For example, if there are 4000 bears in a forest and the number declines to 2800 from a new disease, the bears are now “vulnerable.”

 Reduction in the Extent of Occurrence

-In Biology, a species’ “extent of occurrence” means the smallest place where a species can live and how many live there.
+- In Biology, a species’ “extent of occurrence” refers to the smallest area in which a species can live and how many members of the species live there.
 These places are defined on a map.

 Population Size of Mature Individuals